8 Best Fireplace Draft Stoppers of 2023

 DIY Removable Cover

 One of the best ways to close off drafty airflow from your fireplace, especially when it won’t be used for a while, is to create a decorative and removable cover that you can pop in and out.
-Cut two-inch foam to the shape of the opening; subtract about an 1/8- to 1/4-inch around all sides to leave room for wrapping with material.
-You can cover the foam with a cozy blanket or fun fabric to match your decor.
+Cut two-inch-thick foam to the shape of the opening; subtract about an 1/8- to 1/4-inch around all sides to leave room for wrapping with material.
+Cover the foam with a cozy blanket or fun fabric to match your decor.